netxms/netxms-doc/admin/agent-management.rst

       .. figure:: _images/policy_example.png

 After policy is created it should be installed on required nodes.
-Node and agent on it should be up and running and all folder path to additional configuration files and register should exist.
+Node and agent on it should be up and running.
 Nodes should be manually restarted after policy was applied to run it with new configuration.
-To install policy in object menu select :guilabel:`Install...`, select :guilabel:`Install on nodes selected below`, select required nodes in object browser and click :guilabel:`OK`.
+To install policy in object menu select :menuselection:`Install...`, select :guilabel:`Install on nodes selected below`, select required nodes in object browser and click :guilabel:`OK`.

-Installed policy configurations are stored as additional config files.
-List of applied policies is stored in Windows registry on in registry file in UNIX.
+Installed policy configurations are stored as additional config files under agent :guilabel:`DataDirectory`.
+List of applied policies is stored agent local database.
 If policy is successfully applied on a :term:`node <Node>` it will be seen under this policy.

 Example:

       .. figure:: _images/applied_policy.png

 If Policies have changed it should be reapplied manually.
-Is is done with command in object menu :guilabel:`Install...`, then select :guilabel:`Install on all nodes where this policy already installed` and click :guilabel:`OK`.
+Is is done with command in object menu :menuselection:`Install...`, then select :guilabel:`Install on all nodes where this policy already installed` and click :guilabel:`OK`.

 Policy can be also uninstalled.
-To do this right click on policy object and select :guilabel:`Uninstall...`, select node from witch this policy will be removed and click :guilabel:`OK`.
+To do this right click on policy object and select :menuselection:`Uninstall...`, select node from witch this policy will be removed and click :guilabel:`OK`.
-In this case additional configuration file and registry recored connected to this policy are removed from node.
-In order to apply the changes it is required manually to restart agent.
+In this case additional configuration file is removed from node.
+In order to apply the changes it is required manually to restart the agent.

+In case of Policy deploy, Policy uninstall, Policy update job fail, unsuccessfully operation will be scheduled for re-execution. :guilabel:`JobRetryCount` server configuration variable represents number of retries.
+First time job is rescheduled in 10 minutes.
+Each next wait time is twice more than the previous time.

+Installed policies are checked on configuration poll and are reinstalled if policy is marked as applied on a server, but is missing on the node.

 Advantage of creating configuration in policies - if configuration for nodes is changed, then it should be changed only once for all nodes on witch it is applied.